cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 Indeed, an error can propagate across many layers of calls before being caught.
 It’s easy to miss what a function might throw—especially if documentation is incomplete or out of date (which it almost always is).

-Furthermore, the language permits the use of generic catch blocks like `catch (...)` and these make things even more confusing.
+Furthermore, the language permits the use of generic `catch (...)` blocks and these make things even more confusing.
 We end up catching *something*, but we no longer know what or who threw it at us! 😱

 In our own example, if, the `ChangePlayerNumberIfPossible` function throws an undocumented `std::runtime_error` exception but we only expect `std::out_of_range`, we don't have a good way of detecting this!
 Our only options are to allow such exceptions to be left unhandled and eventually to terminate our program or to add a `catch(...)` clause where we miss important context for what caused the error, making catching it a lot less useful: